GoogleChrome/developer.chrome.com/site/en/docs/devtools/performance/reference/index.md

 - When you want to view the activities in the order in which they occurred during the recording, use [the **Event Log** tab][14].

+Each tabular view in the **Performance** panel shows links for activities such as functions calls.
+To help you debug, DevTools finds the corresponding function declarations in source files.
+Additionally, if the appropriate [sourcemaps](/blog/sourcemaps/) are present and enabled, DevTools automatically finds the original files.

+Click a link to open a source file in the **Sources** panel.

+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/4SQI9D4uvwrBOqhfKnmB.png", alt="Link to a source file in the Event Log tab.", width="800", height="669" %}

 {% Aside %}

-**Note:** The next three sections all refer to the same demo.
+**Note**:The next three sections all refer to the same demo.
 You can run the demo yourself at [Activity Tabs Demo][15] and see the source at [GoogleChrome/devtools-samples/perf/activitytabs.html][16].
 {% endAside %}

 #### Root activities {: #root-activities }